chatbot-workshop/java-messenger-watchdog/README.md

 ### Create a Facebook developer account
 Go to [https://developers.facebook.com](https://developers.facebook.com) and create a developer account.
+Be prepared to enter your phone number!
+You will receive a verification code which you have to enter again.
 In some cases you have to wait for the approval from facebook.
 This can take some hours to be completed.

 ### Facebook page
 Your chatbot will run on a Facebook page.
 Therefore we create our own page for this bot.
 Go to